 Add cold cream cheese left at room temperature for about 15 minutes.
 Whip it at high speed until evenly combined.
 Whip even more to make fluffier frosting - I whipped it for another few minutes this time.

-Tip💡: If you want even stiffer cream cheese frosting, simply double the amount of butter.
+TIP๐ก: If you want even stiffer cream cheese frosting, simply double the amount of butter.
 I am sharing more about it in the original cream cheese frosting post, comparing the two frostings.
 Check it out if you are interested!

-📌 How To Decorate Red Velvet Cake
+How To Decorate Red Velvet Cake

+- Cake crumbs (Optional) - As an option, trim the surface of the cake to make it more even.
 I'm using the crumbs to decorate the cakes this time.
-Bake (Preheated) it at 300ºF (149ºC) for about 15 minutes until it gets dried.
+Bake (Preheated) at 300ยบF (149ยบC) for about 15 minutes, until dried.
 Take it out one or two times on the way and mix to ensure it's evenly cooked.
 Crush them into smaller pieces each time.

-Drop a big scoop of the cream cheese frosting and spread it to make it flat using an offset spatula.
+- Crumb-coat the top - Drop a big scoop of the cream cheese frosting and spread it to make it flat using an offset spatula.
 Place the second layer on top.
 Drop another big scoop of frosting and spread it over the top.

-Tip💡: If you feel the frosting is getting a little bit too soft to finish the final coat, chill it in the fridge for some time to make it firmer.
+TP๐ก: If you feel the frosting is getting a little bit too soft to finish the final coat, chill it in the fridge for some time to make it firmer.

-Spread the frosting just like how I did with the crumb coat, but thicker this time.
+- Final coat - Spread the frosting just like how I did with the crumb coat, but thicker this time.

 You can finish the final coat and the decoration in any way you like.
 Today, I made a little bit of a rustic look using a cake spatula.
 It's a decoration you can create quickly without a piping bag and a tip.

-📌 Tips For Storing Red Velvet Cake
+Tips For Storing

 Wrap the surface and store it in the fridge for 4 - 5 days.
 I recommend consuming it within a few days for the best taste!